Skip to content

 Challengeable by: Auditor

-Cross-Border Data Transfer Assessment GDPR Chapter V plus US Adequacy Is the cross-border employee data transfer GDPR Chapter V compliant with adequacy decision + Standard Contractual Clauses + Binding Corporate Rules + EU-US Data Privacy Framework?
+Assess cross-border data transfers under GDPR Chapter V Is the transfer GDPR Chapter V-compliant - relying on an adequacy decision where one exists, otherwise Standard Contractual Clauses or Binding Corporate Rules, and the EU-US Data Privacy Framework for transfers to the US?
 Rules Engine Auditor

 Decision Record